 The 90 credit, 3-year course encourages students to shape the direction of their own education and continually develop the program as a whole.
 Students connect their art practice to research in the field of Social Practice through electives and community partnerships, promoting cross-disciplinary engagement.
 To support writing and web-based projects that offer documentation, critique, commentary and context for a field that is active and expanding, the program produces Social Forms of Art, an online journal that centers interviews as artistic research.
 Graduating students are offered the opportunity to design and teach their own class; they also each produce a graduate project, a public artist lecture surveying their work in the program, and a graduate publication that adds to the unique breadth of publications on socially engaged art emerging from the program.
 Each Spring the program hosts Assembly, a co-authored social practice conference with workshops, lectures, and participatory projects.
 A Visiting Artist program creates exposure and sustained mentorship for students through the academic year.
 The Art & Social Practice Archive, a new initiative housed in the PSU Library Special Collections, is the first public archive of ephemera related to art and social practice.

 The program accepts five students annually.
-The deadline for applying is in the first two weeks of January.
 Interested persons are encouraged to make arrangements to visit the program.

 Video by Salty Xi Jie Ng, 2019.